NYS Laws & Regulations Related to Food, Farm, & Beverage Industries

 Important Notification for NYS facilities: If a laboratory confirmed case of COVID-19 works in your facility or was known to be present in your facility, promptly notify your local health department and the Department of Agriculture and Markets at RRT@agriculture.ny.gov and perform cleaning and disinfection of all surfaces throughout the area immediately.

-- NEW!
-Visit this page from the New York State, Department of Health to find a regulatory amendment on the enforcement of social distancing measures.
+- Visit this page from the New York State, Department of Health to find a regulatory amendment on the enforcement of social distancing measures.
 Posted on July 13, 2020.

 - Visit this page from the New York State, Department of Health to find Interim Guidance for Quarantine Restrictions on Travelers Arriving in New York State Following Out of State Travel.
 Posted on June 30, 2020.